stevekinney/stevekinney.net/src/writing/setup-python.md

 pip install virtualenv
 ```

+> [!Question] What is a virtual environment?
-`virtualenv` is a tool used to create isolated Python environments, allowing different projects to have their own dependencies, regardless of conflicts with other projects.
+> `virtualenv` is a tool used to create isolated Python environments, allowing different projects to have their own dependencies, regardless of conflicts with other projects.
 It prevents dependency conflicts by maintaining separate directories containing Python binaries and libraries for each project.
 This isolation ensures that changes in one environment do not affect others.
 Using `virtualenv` promotes cleaner project setups and easier dependency management.

 Next, we'll create a virtual environment for your project: